ogdhruv/hirethemv2/README.md

 - 💬 Room for Messaging or Chatting
 - 🧭 A fine and easy to understand frontend
 - 🗄️ Uses PostgreSQL database
----
-🚩 Right now its not mobile friendly

 ## 📀 Installation!
 <ins>**💯 _Recommendation : If you are using Windows kindly learn about [WSL](https://ubuntu.com/wsl)_**</ins>